fabian-portillo/workshop-scala-spark/README.md

 ### 3. Set up environment & Path variables.

+The first thing you will do is to create a folder located on your local C:/ directory as shown below.

+       C:\spark

 In order to avoid dependencies issues you need to set up your local environment variables of your system and create a new one with the name of JAVA_HOME as shown below.

 Also you need to add other variable to your PATH named as SPARK_HOME located into your main local machine drive.

 ![variables-entorno](https://media.github.ibm.com/user/213691/files/37b73980-91df-11e9-8933-20c7108d96bb)

 ******************************************************************************************************************************************************************************************************************************************************************************